influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/create-a-kapacitor-alert.md

 * `80`: The threshold number.
 The system sends an alert when the `usage_idle` data cross that boundary.

 The graph shows a preview of the relevant data and the threshold number.
-By default, the graph shows data within the past 15 minutes.
+By default, the graph shows data from the past 15 minutes.
 The time range selector in the top right corner adjusts the graph's time range.
 Use this feature when determining a reasonable threshold number based on your data.